-Matthew Huron, founder, CEO and sole owner of Good Chemistry, has 18+ years of experience in the medical and retail marijuana industry.
+Matthew Huron, founder and CEO of Good Chemistry, has 20 years of experience in the medical and retail marijuana industry.
 Good Chemistry is the outgrowth of a California-based, non-profit medical marijuana cooperative founded by Matthew to serve AIDS patients in hospitals and hospice care facilities.
 His experience with marijuana began when his father and father's partner were diagnosed with HIV/AIDS.
 Seeing the relief they both found from their treatment with marijuana, Matthew started cultivating marijuana for its therapeutic value in 2000.
 In 2009, after serving medical patients in California for nine years, Matthew moved to Colorado and became a key player in shaping Colorado's Medical Marijuana Code through legislative and regulatory work.
 Matthew has a successful history of compliance with all rules and regulations.
-With approximately 10 years of operation under Matthew's supervision, the Company has had no material violations.
+With more than five years of operation under Matthew's supervision, the Company has had no material violations.

-Today, Good Chemistry operates in Colorado, Nevada and, on August 2, 2018 opened for medical sales in Worcester Massachusetts.
-The Company has also submitted applications for Adult Use in Worcester and hopes to obtain final licenses in May 2019.
+Today, Good Chemistry operates in Colorado, Nevada and, on August 2, 2018 opened for medical cannabis sales at its dispensary in Worcester Massachusetts.
+In May of 2019, Good Chemistry then received all state and local approvals and began adult use sales in Worcester.